Quenching, Mergers and Age Profiles for z=2 Galaxies in IllustrisTNG: Simulation data and sample selection

 \subsection{Sample Selection}

 We focus our analysis on the $z=2$ snapshot of the TNG100 simulation, for which we select all 1045 galaxies with stellar mass $M_* \geq 10^{10.5} M_{\odot}$.
 We split this sample into 850 star-forming galaxies and 195 quiescent galaxies using a threshold in specific star formation rate (averaged over the last 100 Myr) of $10^{-10.5}$ yr$^{-1}$, which is an order of magnitude below the main sequence at $z\sim2$ \citep{speagle14}.
-We further split the quiescent population into subsamples according to the median stellar ages.
-The main focus of this work is on the 45 \emph{young quiescent} galaxies with a median age younger than 1.2 Gyr.
+We further split the quiescent population into subsamples according to the mass-weighted average stellar ages.
+The main focus of this work is on the 41 \emph{young quiescent} galaxies with an average age younger than 1.15 Gyr.
 We choose this age threshold because it yields a number density of $1.5\times10^{-5}$ Mpc$^{-3}$, which is roughly equal to the observed number density of massive post-starburst galaxies at high redshift \citep{2016MNRAS.463..832W, 2019ApJ...874...17B}.
-We also define the two control populations of intermediate-aged quiescent galaxies (median stellar age between $1.2$ and $1.5$ Gyr, 74 systems), and old quiescent galaxies (median stellar age older than 1.5 Gyr, 76 systems).
+Selecting the sample via such abundance matching reduces biases due to possible differences in quenching times between simulations and observations\footnote{We also verified that our conclusions do not change with a threshold of $1$~Gyr, as used in \citet{suess20}.}.
+We also define the two control populations of intermediate-aged quiescent galaxies (mass-weighted average stellar age between $1.15$ and $1.5$ Gyr, 81 systems), and old quiescent galaxies (mass-weighted average stellar age older than 1.5 Gyr, 73 systems).

 The star formation histories for each of the four populations are illustrated in Figure \ref{fig:SFH}.
 Most young quiescent galaxies show a peak in star formation between 0.5 and 1 Gyr of lookback time, followed by rapid quenching.
 The star formation histories of intermediate and old quiescent galaxies feature pronounced peaks at increasingly early cosmic times.